Batters (13 players)

 ▶ Full Profile & Stats

-The second eldest Ransley and — by his own assessment and the stats — the most accomplished cricketer in the family.
-186 runs at 46.5 average with a 107 strike rate in just 7 innings is genuinely outstanding.
-At £6.9m he’s a quality differential if he plays consistently.
-The ceiling is high; the question mark is how many games he actually commits to.
+The most accomplished Ransley by his own assessment, and for once the stats back him up.
+186 runs at 46.5 average with a 107 strike rate in 7 innings — genuinely elite.
+At £6.9m he’s the premium differential pick if he shows up enough to justify it.
+The ceiling is very real; the questions are just about commitment.

 | Batting | |